Welcome!

 How much do I get paid?

-You will get paid 5 dollars per regular season game.
-7 dollars and 50 cents for the World cup games.
+You will get paid $10 per regular season game and $15 for the World cup games.
 Plus, anyone that referees a game will be invited to a pizza party at the end of the season!

 When do I get paid?